amergin/epimetal/docs/project/docs/installation.md

 command: "/run.sh load"
 ```

-The run script initializes the database (populates the DB from TSV file provided) with the command `load`.
+The run script initializes the database (populates the database from a TSV file provided) with the command `load`.
 This is the correct behaviour when you are installing Plotter.
 In case you later on want to re-compile the Docker instance and preserve any modifications made to the database in the mean time, be sure to change `load` to `start`.
 Otherwise, the database will be re-initialized and any modifications done to the database will be lost.

 ## 4. Add sample file and meta data file

-During the compilation phase, Plotter looks for a file `api-docker/samples.tsv`.
+During the compilation phase, Plotter looks for a file `python-api/api-docker/samples.tsv`.
 This file needs to be a properly formatted tab separated values (TSV) file.
 The first row indicates the variable names (columns).
 By default, Plotter assumes the first row contains variables `sampleid` and `datasetname` to uniquely identify each sample.
 If this is not the case and the variables are named differently, modify `python-api/setup.config`  with a text editor of your choosing and modify the following lines:

 ```
 dataset_identifier=datasetname